Raruto/leaflet-elevation/.github/ISSUE_TEMPLATE.md

 * link to your project: __url or screenshots__

 ### Steps to reproduce
 Tell everyone how to reproduce this issue.
-Please provide a working demo (you can use [this template](https://jsfiddle.net/wgckfu03/) as a base), otherwise, you can edit the following in order to other some portions of your code:
+Please provide a working demo (you can use [this online template](https://jsfiddle.net/wgckfu03/) as a base), otherwise, you can edit the following in order to show other some portions of your code:

 ```js
 var map = new L.Map('map');